cvldigital/swiss/_posts/2016-09-04-markdown-sample.md

 ---

-There's a horizontal rule above and below this.
+There’s a horizontal rule above and below this.

 ---